September 2014 Senior Activity Calendar

-For this Library Card Sign-up Month, take residents for a trip to the library to get a library card.
+During this Library Card Sign-up Month, take residents for a trip to the library to get a library card.

-Quick on Your Feet
+Quick on Your Feet Social

 Hat Fashion Show

-Encourage the ladies to participate in a fun hat fashion show during this Fall Hat Month.
+Invite the ladies to participate in a fun hat fashion show during this Fall Hat Month.
 Assist the residents with finding hats in their closets for them to model.
 If an option, coordinate with a local hat shop to borrow their hats for the fashion show.

 Honey & Biscuits Social